 The last trimester of pregnancy is a time when you'll probably be feeling very excited and perhaps a little bit anxious about finally meeting your little one.
 It's also a time when you might notice that you're slowing down a little and starting to 'nest'.
 This is the ideal time to start seeking out your support network.

-There are plenty of online breastfeeding websites and social media groups available but it can be really hard to weed out the very good information from the not-so-good advice.
 Seeking out your breastfeeding tribe now, before your baby is born, will give you the opportunity to see (and I mean really see) how breastfeeding looks and works before you get to try it yourself.

 Breastfeeding Support in Galway & mayo

 There are many breastfeeding support options available in Galway and Mayo.
 To find out where your nearest mother-to-mother or peer-to-peer support group is, click on the following links and select your location.